scylladb/latte/README.md

 so latte can find them regardless of the current working directory.
 You can also set up custom workload locations by setting `LATTE_WORKLOAD_PATH` environment variable.

-Latte produces text reports on stdout but also saves all data to a json file in the working directory.
+Latte may produce text reports on stdout and also save all data to a json file in the working directory.
+To enable it use `--generate-report` latte parameter.
 The name of the file is created automatically from the parameters of the run and a timestamp.

 You can display the results of a previous run with `latte show`: